KarolDuracz/scratchpad/Hello World Drivers/demo 5 - VGA Controller WMD - related to EFI topic about VGA/README.md

 VGA Standard (Mode 0x12, etc.)	Up to 640×480	Uses VGA CRTC registers<br />
 VESA BIOS Extensions (VBE 2.0/3.0)	800×600, 1024×768, etc.	Uses VESA graphics modes (INT 10h, AX=4F02h)<br />
 UEFI GOP (Graphics Output Protocol)	800×600+, 1024×768+	Uses EFI framebuffer (direct memory mapping, no VGA registers)<br />
-GOP’s Resolutions Depend on the GPU & Firmware
+GOP’s Resolutions Depend on the GPU & Firmware<br />
-Many modern GPUs do not support classic VGA registers at all.
+Many modern GPUs do not support classic VGA registers at all.<br />
-Instead, GOP initializes the framebuffer at a fixed resolution (often 800×600 or 1024×768).
+Instead, GOP initializes the framebuffer at a fixed resolution (often 800×600 or 1024×768).<br />
 The UEFI firmware loads a driver that sets the resolution, bypassing old VGA modes.
 <br /><br />
 And what I read from documentation and some with some help CHAT GPT, that is <br />
 VGA 720x400 Text Mode (Mode 0x03)<br />
-Setting	Value<br />
 Resolution	720×400<br />
 Character Size	9×16 pixels<br />
 Total Scanlines	447 (from CR06 + CR07 overflow)<br />